Rishav1/privacytrustlab.github.io/docs/_posts/2020-08-06-trustworthyML.markdown

 The objective of confidential computing is to evaluate a function on private dataset, without exposing the input data, beyond what is revealed by the output of the computation.
 This problem is broadly referred to as secure function evaluation (SFE) and depending on the setting, there are two primary ways to handle it.
 If a single participant wants to outsource computation on sensitive data, without revealing the data, then Homomorphic Encryption (HE) can be used.
 Whereas, if there are multiple participants and a function needs to be jointly evaluated, then Secure MultiParty Computation (MPC) can be used to evaluate the function, while also ensuring that no party learns about anyone else's dataset.

 Homomorphic Encryption (HE) is an encryption scheme that allows computation over encrypted data directly, without the explicit requirement to decrypt it before performing the computation.
-Fully homomorphic encryption can be used to evaluate any arbitrary function of any depth [1].
-A Secure MultiParty Computation (MPC) protocol ensures that no participant in the protocol learns more than what they could have learned in the presence of a trusted third-party to perform the computation [2].
-Yao's Garbled Circuit (GC) [3] is one of the first protocols that allowed MPC and forms the foundation of many different MPC protocols today.
+Fully homomorphic encryption can be used to evaluate any arbitrary function of any depth [[Gentry, 2008](#Gentry09)].
+A Secure MultiParty Computation (MPC) protocol ensures that no participant in the protocol learns more than what they could have learned in the presence of a trusted third-party to perform the computation [[Evans et al., 2018](#Evans18)]. [[Yao, 1986](#Yao86)]'s Garbled Circuit (GC) is one of the first protocols that allowed MPC and forms the foundation of many different MPC protocols today.
 It allows two parties to securely compute a function that has been converted into a boolean circuit.
-Although theoretical results about the existence of secure MPC protocols for performing any distributed computational task were provided long ago [4,5], it is still a challenging problem to design protocols that have practical communication, memory, and computational costs.
+Although theoretical results about the existence of secure MPC protocols for performing any distributed computational task were provided long ago [[Goldreich et al., 2004](#Goldreich04); [Canetti et al., 2018](#Canetti02)], it is still a challenging problem to design protocols that have practical communication, memory, and computational costs.

 In the case of machine learning, designing model architectures that are generic enough to perform well over existing datasets, while at the same time reducing the computational cost of SFE is a tricky task.
 We work towards understanding the trade-off and an optimal compromise between the accuracy a model architecture can achieve and its computational performance in an SFE setting.
 This involves designing techniques such as (but not limited to) replacing computationally expensive operations in SFE with their efficient approximations, devising alternative computation strategies which perform the same operations but utilize sub-operations that are more efficient, and reducing data processing precision by quantizing values.

 ### References

-[1] C. Gentry.
+<a name="Gentry09"></a> C. Gentry.
 A fully homomorphic encryption scheme.
 AAI3382729, Advisor: D. Boneh, PhD thesis, Stanford, CA, USA, 2009.

-[2]  D. Evans, V. Kolesnikov, and M. Rosulek.
+<a name="Evans18"></a> D. Evans, V. Kolesnikov, and M. Rosulek.
 A pragmatic introduction to secure multi-party computation.
 Foundations and Trends in Privacy and Security, vol. 2, no. 2-3, pp. 70–246, 2018.

-[3] A. C. Yao.
+<a name="Yao86"></a> A. C. Yao.
 How to generate and exchange secrets.
 In 27th Annual Symposium on Foundations of Computer Science (SCFS 1986), Oct.
 1986, pp. 162–167.

-[4] O. Goldreich, S. Micali and A. Wigderson.
+<a name="Goldreich04"></a> O. Goldreich, S. Micali and A. Wigderson.
 How to Play any Mental Game { A Completeness Theorem for Protocols with Honest Majority.
 In the 19th STOC, pages 218{229, 1987.
 Details in Foundations of Cryptography: Volume 2 { Basic Applications (Cambridge University Press 2004), by Oded Goldreich.

-[5] R. Canetti, Y. Lindell, R. Ostrovsky and A. Sahai.
+<a name="Canetti02"></a> R. Canetti, Y. Lindell, R. Ostrovsky and A. Sahai.
 Universally Composable Two-Party and Multi-Party Computation.
 In the 34th STOC, pages 494{503, 2002.
 Full version available at http://eprint.iacr.org/2002/140.

 ## Data Privacy in Machine Learning